Investing in your future may require some help along the way.

 - The Paul and Bricken Dalseg, Pioneers of Lake-of-the-Woods Student Award is given to Anishinaabe students entering first year, who are residents in the Treaty 3 area of Ontario and who demonstrate financial need.

-- The Shingwauk Anishinaabe Students’ Association Scholarship is given to an Anishinaabe, Métis, First Nations or Inuit student in any year of study, who demonstrates financial need.
+- The Shingwauk Anishinaabe Students’ Association Scholarship is given to an Anishinaabe, First Nations, Métis or Inuit student in any year of study, who demonstrates financial need.

 For more information about financial support, including scholarships and bursaries, view Algoma’s list of scholarships and bursaries or connect with the Anishinaabe Student Advisor at the Anishinaabe Initiatives Division.